-- Determine Capital Formation Rate: As we know that the capital formation is one of the functions of financial markets, demand and supply of securities determine their capital formation rate to encourage people to enter in the market.
+- Determine Capital Formation Rate: As we know that capital formation is one of the functions of financial markets.
+The demand and supply of securities determine their capital formation rate to encourage people to enter the market.

 Financial markets are the backbone of a country’s economy and are essential for the growth and development of the nation.

 These markets involve a massive amount of risk.
 But when done wisely and strategically, they are highly beneficial for the individuals, business firms, financial institutions, brokers and various other parties involved in it.